aanckr/co3-final-project/README.md

      * Exploring View
      * Recommendation

    * Created the bottom navigation bar including the navigation between the different views

      * Worked on the backend for:
        * Sign Up
        * Log In

+All in all, we worked together on the project , put the same time and effort in and helped each other out when we had problems.

 ## Features